srjilarious/testz/README.md

 - Easy filtering by group tag or test name itself
   - Making it easier to set a breakpoint and debug a single test.

+- Provides a test runner utility function with argument parsing for a default use case.

+- Has a test discovery helper that searches for tests by finding public functions in a passed in module, allowing tests to be skipped by prepending `skip_` to the start of the function name.

+[!Note]
+Stack traces with extra context not yet implemented for Zig 0.14.

 - Stack traces of relevant code only
   - Skips stack frames from `testz` itself as well as `main` where the test runner is called.
   - Stack traces provide context lines around the stack frame.

-- Provides a test runner utility function with argument parsing for a default use case.

-- Has a test discovery helper that searches for tests by finding public functions in a passed in module, allowing tests to be skipped by prepending `skip_` to the start of the function name.

 Testz runners are just another executable you setup in your `build.zig`, with the library providing a number of helpers to make it as easy as possible to create tests.
 Debugging is simple since you can run your debugger just like with any normal flat executable and use the built in filtering to narrow down what test or set of tests gets run.